 When talking to various research agencies, counter check their website and social media pages to look for any published reports online, which will give you an idea of the quality of their research and topic areas they focus in.
 Another crucial due diligence aspect of deciding on what agency to work with is their capabilities and country coverage – too many companies claim to be in markets that they are not in, and they end up sub-contracting.
 This practice means you are further removed from the data collection process and can also result in a higher cost.

 Last but not least, confirm that the agency is a member of either local, regional or international research accreditation bodies based on the geographical scope of your project.
-These associations have strict polices around marketing research ethics and how data is collected from respondents.
-GeoPoll is a proud corporate member of ESOMAR and PAMRO.
+These associations have strict policies around marketing research ethics and how data is collected from respondents.
+GeoPoll is a proud corporate member of ESOMAR, PAMRO, and MSRA.

 d.
 Determine Your Data Collection Mode